What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

-Large red blood cells occur when there isn’t enough vitamin B12.
-Their size signals that instead of dividing properly they have retained their nucleus, leaving little room for oxygen.
-The problem with that is that red blood cells are supposed to carry oxygen to your other cells and when they don’t your hands and/or feet are likely to feel numb.
+Red blood cells enlarge when there isn’t enough vitamin B12.
+Instead of dividing properly they retain their nucleus, leaving little room for the oxygen they’re meant to carry to every part of your body.
+Without sufficient oxygen your hands and/or feet begin to feel numb.

-It’s hardly surprising that such beautifully visible evidence under a microscope of an oxygen-
+It’s hardly surprising that visible evidence under a microscope of an oxygen-

 Some specific low vitamin B12 health issues

-Numbness ~ Many people find my site by searching “numb” or “numbness.”
-Some search with the specific question, “Can you get rid of numb feet?”
+Numbness ~ Many people find my site using the search terms “numb” or “numbness.”
+Some search with the question, “Can you get rid of numb feet?”
 I answer that with three things I know about numbness.
-You may be surprised to learn that numbness is likely to result from low B12 levels affecting your blood.
 Read More.

 Other Low Vitamin B12 Health Issues

-Allergies and B12 ~ Reflecting on the beginning of my allergies, I can see they were linked to stress.
-While my grandfather was sure I’d grow out of my allergies by the time I got married, in fact my allergies didn’t subside and finally end until I experimented with foods and vitamins.
+Allergies and BComplex Vitamins ~ From the beginning my allergies were linked to stress.
+My grandfather was sure I’d grow out of them by the time I got married, but they didn’t subside until I experimented with foods and vitamins.
 Read More.

-Diarrhea, B12 Deficiency and h.pylori ~ You may not know that diarrhea is a persistent, common problem for many people with low vitamin B12.
-While you may be familiar with diarrhea, you may know little or nothing about h.pylori which can cause low vitamin B12.
+Diarrhea, low B12, and h.pylori ~ Diarrhea is a persistent, common problem for many people with low vitamin B12 levels.
+While you may be familiar with diarrhea, you may know little or nothing about h.pylori which can cause low B12.
 Read More.

-A combination of folic acid and vitamin B12 is highly effective in lowering homocysteine levels.
+A combination of folic acid and vitamin B12 is effective in lowering homocysteine levels.
 Read More.